Declaration Vote Issuing Officer (DVIO)

 DVIOs are required to read their manual, undertake and successfully complete online training prior to election day.

-You must be an enrolled elector to be offered employment as an Election Official or Office Assistant.
+You must be an enrolled elector to be offered employment as an Election Official.

 - High volume repetitive tasks need to be undertaken with a high degree of accuracy.